-Last year surfers, kayakers and beach-combers in San Diego, Calif., were greeted by a bizarre and beautiful sight: the ocean waters were emitting a bright blue glow as the waves crashed and the tide came in.
+Surfers, kayakers and beach-combers in San Diego, California, were greeted by a bizarre and beautiful sight: the ocean waters emitting a bright blue glow as the waves crashed and the tide came in.

 Bioluminescence is a fairly common phenomenon among certain dinoflagellate species, says Cynthia Heil, senior research scientist at Bigelow Laboratory for Ocean Sciences in East Boothbay, Maine.
 "It's the same reaction that occurs in fireflies, which is triggered by turbulent motion."

-It's been about a year now since the blue glow faded in San Diego, and people are wondering if it will happen again this year.
-"If you asked me 10 years ago, I would have said no," says Melissa Carter, a programmer analyst at the Scripps Institute of Oceanography in San Diego, who has studied the algae.
+The last time the blue glow faded in San Diego was in 2013.
+"If you asked me 10 years ago, I would have said no," Melissa Carter, a programmer analyst at the Scripps Institute of Oceanography in San Diego, said in 2012.
 "We used to see the blooms ever three to seven years.
 However, over the last eight years, we've seen a bloom four out of the eight years, which has been the highest frequency of these blooms over the past 30 years."

-Carter and her fellow scientists study the bloom whenever it occurs, although she says getting research funding quickly — and when the algae appears — is a challenge.
-Even so, they still learn what they can when they can.
-"Every time there is a bloom, we are collecting our standard measurements and this helps in testing basic hypothesis about what we think is happening and adding to our understanding and predictability of future blooms," she says.
-They are currently working on a new predictive model that could allow them to know within a few weeks when a bloom is about to occur, although she says testing and proving that model could take years.
+Carter and her fellow scientists study the bloom whenever it occurs and learn what they can when they can.
+"Every time there is a bloom, we are collecting our standard measurements and this helps in testing basic hypothesis about what we think is happening and adding to our understanding and predictability of future blooms," she said.

 Bloom or bust